It was very warm, a bit windy, but when isn't it?

 He'd already walked around the Island before he met us at the museum.

-But, everything is so expensive over there, mostly we just look.
+But everything is so expensive over there, so mostly we just look.

 Oh, and two magnets.

-Sometimes you just do what you have to do.From there, we headed to Mel's Diner.
+Sometimes you just do what you have to do.From there, we headed to Mel's Classic Diner.

 It was practically empty today.

-Also, the waitress looked at me like I was nuts ordering a chanana shake even though it was on their menu, wrote exactly like that.
+Also, the waitress looked at me like I was nuts for ordering a chanana shake, even though it was written exactly like that on the menu.

 A line was starting to form, so she didn't check to see what she got.